nilcons/crypto-key-derivation/README.md

 `xpub2xrp.py`: stdin is an xpub, output is an XRP address.

+`seed2xprv-xlm.py`: same as `seed2xprv.py`, but have to use this one if you are generating XLM addresses.

-`xprv2xlm.py`: stdin is an xprv, give stellar private key AND address. (see later)
+`x2xlm.py`: stdin is an xprv or an xpub, output is an XLM private key or address.

 Examples: